 The Toyota C-HR electric (and sister product Izoa electric) are currently available only in China, despite the C-HR being a global model sold in the USA too.
 At the moment, there are no plans to bring the Toyota C-HR electric to the USA or any other country.

-Scott Keogh said that the ID.3 will be viewed as a “small euro car” by the American audience, who, as statistics point out, love their pickups and SUVs, or larger cars in general.
-As a result, VW wants the American audience to experience their electric technology on the larger ID.4 crossover.
+Scott Keogh said that the ID.3 would be viewed as a “small euro car” by the American audience, who, as statistics point out, love their pickups and SUVs, or larger cars in general.
+As a result, VW wants the American audience to experience their electric technology on the ID.4 crossover.
 Keogh was the President and CEO of Volkswagen Group of America and also the CEO of Volkswagen North American Region until August 31, 2022.
 Now, he is the President and CEO of Volkswagen Group’s newly established EV company Scout Motors.

 With the USD 7,500 federal tax credits no longer available to models whose final assembly takes place outside North America, the ID.3’s U.S. launch is more unlikely than ever before now.
 Volkswagen has started manufacturing the ID.4 at its Chattanooga plant in Tennessee, though, making it more accessible.

 The ID.4 is not just Volkswagen brand’s but Volkswagen Group’s best-selling EV globally.
 The ID.3 ranks second in the parent company’s list of best-selling EVs worldwide.
 In 2021, the ID.4 recorded 119,650 units, while the ID.3 saw sales of around 76,000 units.
 In the first half of 2022, the ID.4 and its coupe derivative ID.5 registered 66,800 units in deliveries, while the ID.3 stood at 26,000 units.
 The rankings were still the same, with the SUV being in the lead and the hatchback being the runner-up.